Rarma03/Rarma03/README.md

 # 💫 About Me:
 I’m Raj Verma, a passionate developer with a strong foundation in competitive programming and web development.
-Currently pursuing a Bachelor's in Information Technology, I am continually refining my skills in back-end development while keeping a keen interest in full-stack and design.
+I am continually refining my skills in back-end development while keeping a keen interest in full-stack and design.
 With experience across various tech stacks like MERN, C++, Node.js, and React, I strive to build impactful and user-centric solutions.

 🌐 What I Do